waggle-sensor/node-platforms/nvidia-nano/README.md

 4.  run command `lsblk` to see the drive configured correctly
 > Dev Note: insert in the correct output here

-## Configure Docker to use External Media

-1. Stop docker by running command `service docker stop`
-> Note: Docker is already installed by the native L4T / Jetpack so we will use that

-2. Move docker by running command `mv /var/lib/docker /media/plugin-data/

-3. Create a symbolic link by running command `ln -s /media/plugin-data/docker/ /var/lib/docker`

-4. Start up docker by running command `service docker start`

-## Configure the Network Interface, Udev Rules

-1. Go into rules.d directory by running this command `cd /etc/udev/rules.d/`

-2. Create a file using vim by running this command `vim 10-waggle.rules`

-    1. Go into insert mode, and paste the following content
-        ```bash
-        ## WAN configuration
-        # all: find the Nvidia native ethernet interface, assign to WAN
-        KERNEL=="eth*", ATTR{address}=="48:b0:2d:*", NAME="wan0"

-        ## LAN configuration
-        KERNEL=="eth*", ATTR{address}=="f8:e4:3b:*", NAME="lan0"
-        ```

-    2. Escape insert mode, save and quit file

-3. Reboot device to see eth0 change to wan0

 ## Install Helpful Tools

 1. Install helpful tools